 At each step in the process, you’re confirming four things.
 Does this step exist as documented in your process narrative?
 Who performs it (is it the person your narrative says)?
 What evidence does the step produce?
 Does the evidence match what actually happened for this transaction?

-When you encounter an IT application step (automatic three-way matching, system-enforced approval routing, automated posting), note the application name and what the system does.
+When you encounter an IT application step (automatic three-way matching, system-enforced approval routing), note the application name and what the system does.
 ISA 315.26 requires your understanding to extend to IT applications relevant to the information system.

 At every step where a control operates, assess design effectiveness immediately.
 Ask yourself: if this control operates exactly as designed, would it prevent or detect the misstatement it’s supposed to address?
+If the control is a review of a reconciliation but the reviewer has no independent data source to check against, the control is designed poorly even if it operates every day.
 Document this assessment during the walkthrough, not two weeks later when you’re writing up your risk assessment.

 Pay attention to compensating controls.
 If the primary control has a design weakness, the entity may rely on a compensating control elsewhere in the process.
+Your walkthrough should capture both.
 A weak purchase approval control compensated by a strong three-way matching control changes your overall design assessment.
 Miss the compensating control and you’ll overstate the design deficiency in your risk assessment.

 Documenting as you go

-The walkthrough working paper should be completed during the walkthrough, not reconstructed from memory afterwards.
+The walkthrough WP should be completed during the walkthrough, not reconstructed from memory afterwards.
 This is the most common documentation failure.
-A working paper prepared three days after the walkthrough reads like a process narrative, not like a record of a procedure performed.
+A WP prepared three days after the walkthrough reads like a process narrative, not like a record of a procedure performed.
 Reviewers can tell the difference.
+When a walkthrough becomes a tick box exercise, this is usually where it shows up first: a neat narrative written after the fact that cannot be distinguished from last year’s copy.

-Your working paper needs four elements per step.
+Your WP needs four elements per step.
 The step description (what you observed), the person you spoke to (name and title), the document or system evidence you examined (with a reference), and your assessment of whether the step and any associated control match your documented understanding.

 If something doesn’t match your process narrative, document the discrepancy immediately.
 Don’t resolve it first and then document the resolution.
 Document what you found, then document how you resolved it.
-ISA 315.A178 is a procedure for confirming or correcting your understanding.
-If you only document confirmations, your working paper doesn’t reflect the procedure ISA 315 describes.
+ISA 315 .A178 is a procedure for confirming or correcting your understanding.
+If you only document confirmations, your WP doesn’t reflect the procedure ISA 315 describes.

-For the IT processing steps, document the application name, the function it performs, and whether you observed the system performing the function during the walkthrough or relied on the entity’s description.
+For the IT processing steps, document the application name, the function it performs, whether you observed the system performing the function during the walkthrough, and whether you relied on the entity’s description for any part of the step.
 If you didn’t observe it (because the IT step runs overnight, for instance), note that your understanding of this step requires corroboration from IT general controls testing or an IT walkthrough.

 When to perform the walkthrough